eclipse-dash/dash-licenses/README.md

                                    URL.
  -help,--help                      Display help
- -summary <file>                   Output a summary to a file -wl,--white-list <url>            License White List URL
+ -summary <file>                   Output a summary to a file -lic,--licenses <url>             Approved Licenses List URL

 <file> is the path to a file, or "-" to indicate stdin.
 Multiple files may
 be provided